 In May 2020, AMPERE Gestion drew up a formally-documented SRI procedure setting out SRI-related activities in compliance with contractual regulations applicable to AIFs/mandates.
-This procedure also describes controls on appropriate due diligence, highlighting any areas of risk in an appropriate manner to most effectively anticipate the ESG risks related to the investment and management of the AIFs/mandates.
+This procedure also describes controls on appropriate due diligence, highlighting any areas of risk in an appropriate manner to anticipate the ESG risks related to the investment and management of the AIFs/mandates as effectively as possible.